Harwich International railway station: Parkeston Engine Shed

-In 1930 improved coal facilities were introduced along with a water softening plant in 1935.

-The shed was re-roofed in 1950.
+In 1930, improved coal facilities were introduced along with a water softening plant in 1935.
+The shed was reroofed in 1950.

-By the mid- to late-1950s the number of steam locomotives had declined.
-Ian Allan's Locoshed Book listed just 24 on 11 May 1957, (nine B1s, nine J39s, three J15s, one J68 and two N7s).
-The numbers of shunting and tank engines had been reduced by the arrival of diesel powered units and diesel multiple units had begun to work local services.
-There were still 33 units allocated overall to the shed in 1959 but by 1967 the facility had been closed and demolished.
+By the mid- to late-1950s, the number of steam locomotives had declined.
+Ian Allan's Locoshed Book listed just 24 on 11 May 1957: nine B1s, nine J39s, three J15s, one J68 and two N7s.
+The numbers of shunting and tank engines had been reduced by the arrival of diesel-powered locomotives and diesel multiple units had begun to work local services.
+There were still 33 units allocated overall to the shed in 1959 but, by 1967, the facility had been closed and demolished.

 Parkeston Freightliner Terminal

 The demolition of the locomotive shed allowed the construction of the new Freightliner terminal on the site, which opened on 21 May 1968.
 The Seafreightliner service operated two sailings per day to Zeebrugge and one sailing per day to Rotterdam, the latter in a joint service with its Dutch counterparts.

 The freightliner terminal was closed on 29 April 1994.

-The terminal is out of use in 2024 although it is hoped that traffic may return in the future.
-Rail capacity to Felixstowe on the other side of the estuary is limited by sections of single line which is currently (2025) at capacity.
+As of 2024, the terminal is out of use although it is hoped that traffic may return in the future.
+Rail capacity to Felixstowe, on the other side of the estuary, is limited by sections of single line which is currently (2025) at capacity.
 This may see freightliner traffic return to Parkeston one day.